thedmd/imgui-node-editor/Readme.md

 ![Preview](Screenshots/node_editor_overview.gif)

+Project is a prototype.
+What that means in practise:
+ * API will break.
+Current API does not help user do the right things and require some head banging on the wall to understand it.
+Can be done much more better.
+ * Code is hacked to test ideas, not to pursue production quality
+ * Relies on modified version of ImGui.
+There is a goal to use vanila version of ImGui and provide hacked-in code as an extension.
+ * Keeping dependencies minimal is not a priority.
+In the long run C++14 without non ImGui dependencies should be a minimum.
+Currently you will find parts of C++17 and use of picojson.
+ * If you have issues with editor, please let me know.
+I'm not going to promise immediate fix but I for sure will take them into account while reworking code.

 ## Code

 Editor code is in `NodeEditor` directory alone.
 Project can be build with examples with help of CMake 3.8. macOS and Linux require GLFW3 to be installed on your system.
 ```
 Windows:
     cmake -H. -BBuild -G "Visual Studio 15 2017 Win64"

 macOS:
     cmake -H. -BBuild -G "Xcode"

 Linux:
     cmake -H. -BBuild -G "Unix Makefiles"